Previous names

-Built for Trinity House, it is thought that LV 16 was constructed by William Pitcher of Northfleet and laid on the SPURN station until that station was taken over by the Humber Conservancy Board.
-LV 16 served on various stations including Calshot Spit and Inner Dowsing.
+Built for Trinity House, it is thought that LV 16 was constructed by William Pitcher of Northfleet and laid on the SPURN station on the River Humber until that station was taken over by the Humber Conservancy Board.
+LV 16 served on various stations including Calshot Spit, Southampton, and Inner Dowsing, Lincolnshire.

-She was then sold to Benfleet Yacht Club and moored in Benfleet Creek unitl 1984 when she was brought to the River Medway and moored at the Medway Bridge Marina, Manor Lane, Borstal, Rochester and opened as a private members' club.
-In 1989 she was granted an open licence and now welcomes the public.
-A number of original wooden hull beams, indicating great strength of light vessel fittings, including the tower, have been removed.
+Sold out of service in 1945, she was then sold to Benfleet Yacht Club and used as a floating clubhouse.
+In 1984 when she was brought to the River Medway and moored at the Medway Bridge Marina, Rochester and opened as a private members' club.
+In 1989 she was granted an open licence and opened as a public bar, then the restaurant Inner Dowsing.
+A number of original wooden hull beams, indicating great strength of light vessel fittings, including the tower, were removed.

 Vessel built by William Pitcher of Northfleet for Trinity House